 The Angling Trust will be responding to the consultation on behalf of our members, but we would also encourage any individual or organisation who has strong views to submit their own response too.
 The more anglers that voice their opinion the better!
 Perhaps you have direct experience of some of the challenges we face, or have strong views on the way agriculture and industry affect our rivers.

 Obviously the management of our environment is a complex topic and therefore the Environment Agency have split the consultation into bite sized topics.
 They have also included short videos to illustrate some of the “Challenges and Choices” we need to make as a nation.
 The good thing is, you don’t have to complete all the sections to respond to the consultation.
 Just respond to whichever sections you want.
+The final date for responses is September 24th 2020.
 Below are the links you will need.

 Remember, your opinion counts but only if you use it!
 Those from all sectors and parts of the country are welcome.
 Do give it a few minutes of your time and share with your fellow anglers.